Check us out on Facebook and YouTube

 Certified Pet Dog Trainer,

-Fear Free Certified Professional (Veterinary Level 1, 2 and 3, Puppy and Kitten, Animal Trainer and Groomer).
+Fear Free Certified Professional (Elite, Veterinary Level 1, 2 and 3, Puppy and Kitten, Animal Trainer, Groomer and Avian).

-Member of Delta Institute, APDT (Association of Pet Dog Trainers), VNCA (Veterinary Nurses Council of Australia), BEN (Behaviour Education NetworK), PPG Australia (Pet Professional Guild) and ISFM (International Society of Feline Medicine)
+Member of Delta Institute, APDT (Association of Pet Dog Trainers), PPG Australia (Pet Professional Guild), ISFM (International Society of Feline Medicine), IAABC (International Association of Animal Behaviour Consultants, and CVE (Centre for Veterinary Education - Sydney University)

 Archives